·

 30#.
 Industrial Pipe Ceiling Fixtures

 If you have a loft-style dining room, use black iron pipes to create a custom, industrial-style lighting rig over your dining table.
-This raw and honest material adds a sense of “urban-grit” that balances the luxury of velvet and marble.
+This raw and honest material adds a sense of urban-grit that balances the luxury of velvet and marble elements in your space.

 Exposed piping feels very current and provides a sturdy framework for hanging multiple Edison bulbs or minimalist metal pendants.
-It is a creative way to use architectural elements as functional art in your moody and modern dining space.
+It is a creative way to use structural architectural elements as functional art in your moody and modern dining room.

 31#.
 Dark Suede Upholstered Benches